oacore/content/pages/ref-audit.md

   * Where deposit dates cannot be obtained using scraping, CORE makes use of the record’s Datestamp provided in the record’s metadata.
 This is done in the following way.
-CORE stores the first Datestamp it receives for a given record, i.e. the first time CORE harvests the record, as the deposit date.
+CORE stores the first Datestamp it receives for a given record, i.e. the first time CORE indexes the record, as the deposit date.
 Subsequent changes to the Datestamp, which could be due to the record’s updates, will not affect the deposit date.
-    Due to the frequent harvesting, this provides a close estimation of the deposit date.
+    Due to the frequent indexing, this provides a close estimation of the deposit date.

 This describes the method we use to collect data from repositories that currently do not support RIOXX.
 We might update this method if we identify a way of improving it, such as to make the data we collect more accurate.

 When on rare occassions the collected data might be incomplete, it will be up to the discretion of Research England perfroming the audit to interpret the data.
-We believe that if a record present in the repository has not been harvested by CORE or it was not possible to capture some metadata, this should not negatively affect the audit result.
+We believe that if a record present in the repository has not been indexed by CORE or it was not possible to capture some metadata, this should not negatively affect the audit result.
 To this end, our aim is to support institutions to identify and resolve any issues prior to the audit.

 <h2 id="repo-representation">
   How can CORE help you with making sure your repository is represented well?
 </h2>

-CORE Repository Dashboard already provides useful information to check that your repository is being properly harvested.
+CORE Repository Dashboard already provides useful information to check that your repository is being properly indexed.
 Additionally, we have released a brand new version of the CORE Repository Dashboard, from which the deposit dates can be retrieved and we will release it soon.
 We also offer a free
 [CORE Discovery](~services/discovery) repository plugin which can help repositories discover Open Access full text versions of articles for metadata records in repositories which do not have a full text manuscript attached.

 To answer further questions, we have also established and maintain an [FAQ